jbnunn/ROSGazeboDesktop/README.md

 ## Test your installation

 Start the image and expose port 5900 so you can connect with a VNC client, and/or port 6080 so you can connect via your browser using NoVNC.
+We'll also expose port 11311 for the ROS master node and 11345 for the Gazebo server, which we'll need later if we want to communicate to the ROS core and control simualted robots from outside the Docker container.

-    docker run -it -p 6080:80 -p 5900:5900 ros-gazebo-desktop
+    docker run -it
+        -p 6080:80 \
+        -p 5900:5900 \
+        -p 11311:11311 \
+        -p 11345:11345 \
+    ros-gazebo-desktop

-Connect to the image using a VNC client or via http://locahost:6080/.
+Connect to the container using a VNC client or via http://locahost:6080/.
 From the Ubuntu desktop, open a terminal, and try:

     gazebo worlds/pioneer2dx.world